LabWorkShift/DeepSquare/README.md

 # DeepSquare

-A powerful UCI-compatible chess engine written in modern C++.
+A UCI-compatible chess engine written in modern C++.

 ## Features